 Staff will apply all the procedures described in this policy during residential and off-site visits.

-Meetings with pupils away from the , where a chaperone is not present, will not be permitted, unless the principal has obtained approval.
+Meetings with pupils away from the premises, where a chaperone is not present, will not be permitted, unless the principal has obtained approval.

 Consent from a parent will be obtained and recorded prior to any offsite visit.